-SGL Group approach relies on the SG Group's models for macroeconomic scenario and analysis of activities.
+SGL Group approach relies on the Société Générale Group's modelizations for macroeconomic scenario and analysis of activities.

 The details of evolutions to macroeconomic scenarios and their impacts on calculation of Expected Credit Losses (ECL) under IFRS 9 are presented below.